 - the watercraft experienced mechanical failure or was subject to a fundamental design flaw

 Contact New Jersey Boat Accident Attorney at Law Offices of Samuel Fishman

-New Jersey personal injury law provides legal protections for those who have been injured in these or similar situations.
+New Jersey personal injury law protects those injured in these or similar situations.
 The Law Offices Of Samuel Fishman is a New Jersey law firm that can help victims of boating accidents access these protections.

-If you’ve been injured on New Jersey waterways, rely on an attorney who knows them well.
-To learn how we can help you get justice after your own New Jersey boating accident injury, contact at (215) 464-4600 and fill out our contact form to get help as soon as possible.
+To learn how we can help you get justice after your own boating accident injury, contact (215) 464-4600 and fill out our contact form to get help as soon as possible.